patricklafrance/wmfnext-shell/README.md

 > **Note**
 >
-> If your host application is using a technology like Redux and you are persisting the remote module registration status in a connected store, you can skip this section.
-> Additionally, if your application is strictly registering static modules, you can also skip this section.
+> If your host application is using a library like Redux to manage it's state, you might not need to implement the following solution.
+Additionally, if your application is strictly registering static modules, you can skip this section.

 You are redirected to a 404 page because the host application rendered **before** the remote module is registered.
-Therefore, only the host application routes are added to the router.
+Therefore, only the host application routes were added to the router at the time the application rendered.

 To fix this, the host application must re-render once the remote module is registered.

 To help with that, the shell provide a `useAreRemotesReady()` hook.
-The `useAreRemotesReady()` hook takes care of re-rerendering the app once the remote modules registration is completed.

-The hook also return a boolean indicating if the remotes are ready.
-This is useful as you'll probably want to show a blank page to your users while the remote modules registration is pending.
+The `useAreRemotesReady()` hook takes care of re-rerendering the app once all the remote modules are ready (registered).
+The hook also return a boolean value indicating if the remotes are ready.
+This is useful as you'll probably want to show a loading indicator while the remote modules registration is pending.

-> If you are not using the `useAreRemotesReady()` hook and you need access to the registration status you can import the `registrationStatus` variable from the `wmfnext-remote-loader` package.
+> If you are not using the `useAreRemotesReady()` hook and you need access to the remote modules registration status you can import a `registrationStatus` variable from the `wmfnext-remote-loader` package.

-👉 To fix this, first update the host application `App` component by adding the `useAreRemotesReady()` hook.
-Then, use the returned boolean value to display (or not) a loading message.
+👉 To fix this, first update the host application `App` component to use the `useAreRemotesReady()` hook.
+Then, use the boolean value returned by the hook to conditionally render a loading message.

 ```tsx
 // host - App.tsx